The Best Pasta Dish in Every State

 UTAH: Sicilia Mia in Salt Lake City

-Known for their famous "Flaming Wheel of Cheese", Sicilia Mia has established a significant following of pasta-lovers in Salt Lake City.
-For a memorable meal, order the signature spaghetti alla carbonara dish, tossed table-side in a cheese wheel.
+Known for their famous "Flaming Wheel of Cheese," Sicilia Mia has established a significant following of pasta-lovers in Salt Lake City.
+For a memorable meal, order the signature Spaghetti alla Carbonara, tossed table-side in a cheese wheel.
 Doesn't get fresher than that!
 "One of the best pasta dishes I've ever had," writes one patron.

 VERMONT: Trattoria Delia in Burlington

 Nestled in the heart of Burlington, Trattoria Delia serves up traditional Italian cuisine with a date night ambiance.
-The pasta alla parmigiana seems to be a highlight for customers, served with homemade rigatoni, tomato basil sauce, and fennel sausage.
+The Pasta alla p=Parmigiana seems to be a highlight for customers, served with homemade rigatoni, tomato basil sauce, and fennel sausage.
 Of course, no Italian meal is complete without decadent ladyfingers for dessert.